mutebinuhu/dcms/README.md

 ## About DCMS

-This is a drycleaner management that im developing in laravel:
+This is a drycleaner management system that im developing in laravel: